-Protecting your financial interests in the face of a legal dispute can be a challenging task, and the guidance of a bold, tenacious, and creative attorney may be vital.
-Marin County business litigation attorney Michael S. Biggs has over 10 years of experience advising clients throughout Northern California.
+Protecting your business or interests in the face of a business law dispute can be a challenging task, and the retention of an assertive and experienced attorney may be vital.
+San Francisco Bay Area business law attorney Michael S. Biggs centrally located in Marin County has over 13 years of experience representing clients throughout the San Francisco bay area.
 He provides an extra edge to his clients by thinking outside the box in the complex and sometimes esoteric matters that he regularly handles.
-Mr. Biggs maintains his main office in San Rafael, a staffed office in San Francisco, and a satellite office in Walnut Creek, from which he can represent people throughout Marin, Sonoma, Solano, and Contra Costa Counties.
-He recognizes that any form of litigation is adversarial, and he is ready to provide the combination of high-quality investigatory skill, strategic focus, tactical judgment, and precise understanding of the law that you need in these situations.
-Mr. Biggs also is available to represent clients who are seeking a public sector employment law attorney or guidance in a trust litigation or personal injury matter.Protecting Your Interests During Business Litigation
+Biggs Law Office A.P.C. maintains offices in San Rafael at Northgate Terra Linda and San Francisco, representing clients in the California Superior Courts located in Marin, Sonoma, San Francisco, Contra Costa, Napa and Alameda Counties.
+Lawsuits are adversarial, and Mr. Biggs is ready to provide the combination of high-quality investigatory skill, strategic focus, tactical judgment, and precise understanding of the law that you may need in a variety of situations such as these:

-One of the most common types of legal disputes that a business may encounter involves breach of contract or contract interpretation.
+One of the most common types of legal disputes that a client may encounter involves breach of contract or contract interpretation.
 Most entities engage in contracts with other businesses or individuals.
 When the terms of the contract are less than clear, or when one party fails to perform its duties under a contract, the aggrieved party can bring a claim to enforce the agreement and recover any damages associated with the other party’s breach.
 There are also many situations in which circumstances change after a contract is made, giving one of the parties a sound legal basis for canceling or voiding the contract.
 Contract disputes may involve a broad range of matters, including purchase and sale agreements, employment contracts, insurance contracts, partnership agreements, and licensing agreements.

-Another common dispute that may arise related to the operations of a business involves an alleged breach of fiduciary duty.
+Another common dispute that may arise related to partnerships involve an alleged breach of fiduciary duty.
 This is a set of obligations that require acting in good faith, fairness, honesty, and loyalty, among other things.
-For example, partners in a partnership must further the common benefit of all partners in actions that they take related to the business.
+For example, partners in a partnership must further the common benefit of all partners in actions that they take related to the partnership.
 They may not engage in self-dealing that benefits their personal interests at the expense of the partnership, and they must refrain from becoming involved in conflicts of interest.
-Partners may not make secret profits but instead must inform the other partners and get their consent when a transaction involving the business would give them a personal benefit.
+Partners may not make secret profits but instead must inform the other partners and get their consent when a transaction involving the partnership would give them a personal benefit.
+Candid disclosures are also important when a partnership is being sold.
 If a certain partner would obtain a greater benefit than the other partners, that partner must inform the others of that benefit.

 To some extent, a partnership agreement may determine the scope of each partner’s duties to the others, but a partnership agreement cannot completely eliminate fiduciary duties.
 When a partner brings a claim against another partner based on a breach of fiduciary duty related to alleged self-dealing or a conflict of interest, the partner who is alleged to have engaged in the improper conduct may be held responsible.
 If the plaintiff’s claim succeeds, the partner who acted improperly may be held liable for any losses that the other partners incurred as a result.

-If you are concerned that a legal dispute may be on the horizon, Marin County business litigation lawyer Michael S. Biggs can help.
+If you have a business law issue, San Francisco Bay Area business lawyer Michael S. Biggs can help.
 He is a confident advocate in the courtroom, and he takes pride in maintaining strong lines of communication with clients, colleagues, and the courts.
-When it comes to negotiations, he can explain complex issues to anyone and build bridges between clashing parties.
-Mr. Biggs can advise residents of Marin, Sonoma, San Francisco, Contra Costa, and Alameda Counties.
-Call us 415-789-5823 or contact us online to set up a free consultation.
-Mr. Biggs also can guide people who need a personal injury attorney or assistance with a public sector employment law or trust litigation matter.
+Mr. Biggs represents clients in the U.S. District Court and California Superior Courts located in Marin, Sonoma, San Francisco, Contra Costa, Napa and Alameda Counties.
+Call us 415-789-5823 or contact us online to set up a consultation.
+Mr. Biggs also can represent clients who need a professional license defense attorney, or representation for personal injury, government law, or trust estate litigation.